5 free things to do this weekend

 (Jackson, Wyo.) - Here are 5 free things to do this weekend:

-3. Free Chipping: Clean up the yard this weekend and get the brush piles chipped for free.
-Thanks to a grant awarded to the Teton Area Wildfire Protection Coalition (TAWPC), residents can get brush piles chipped free of charge this Saturday, August 6.
-The chipper will be located in three locations in northern Teton County as indicated on the map (below).
-Residents are encouraged to bring vegetative materials from home fuels reduction work of less than 6" diameter to the chipper for processing and disposal.
-Times and locations are available in our article, "County offers free brush pile chipping this Saturday."
+3. Teton County Fair: The Teton County Fair is happening this weekend and offers tons of free events.
+Free fair events include a hypnotist, a juggler, live music, a puppet show, live raptor shows, a petting zoo and a Powwow.
+Get the full schedule here.

-4. Summer Sunday BBQ: From 5 - 10 p.m. on Sunday at the Q Roadhouse and Brewery, they will host a free Sunday Summer BBQ.
-There will be live music, lawn games, and food and drink for purchase.
+4. The SteelDrivers Concert: The entire community is invited to the free St. John’s Medical Center Centennial Celebration Concert on Sunday, July 31 at the Snow King Ballfield.
+Grammy Award-winning bluegrass band The SteelDrivers will headline this free, family-friendly concert.
+After winning a first-time Grammy award for the acclaimed #1 album The Muscle Shoals Recordings, The SteelDrivers are taking 2016 by storm.
+The group has played to numerous sold-out venues this spring.
+Festivities will begin at 4 p.m.
+More information on the concert is available here.

-5. Concert on the Commons with Analog Son and Sonny Knight and the Lakers: As a part of the Concert on the Commons music series, Analog Son and Sonny Knight and the Lakers will play in Teton Village on Sunday.
+5. Concert on the Commons with The Oh Hellos and Steel Toed Slippers: As a part of the Concert on the Commons music series, The Oh Hellos and Steel Toed Slippers will play in Teton Village on Sunday.
 The concert starts at 5 p.m. and is free and open to the public.
 Food and drink will be available for purchase.
 More information is available here.

 Did we miss a great free event this weekend?
 Connect with us and let us know what's happening.